Skip to main content

 • "Did you see the ice before you stepped on it?"

-This isn’t a conversation—it’s an interrogation designed to shift blame from their client’s icy sidewalk to you.
-They want to argue that if you’d just been more careful/worn different boots, you wouldn’t be hurt.
+This isn't a conversation—it's an interrogation designed to shift blame from their client's icy sidewalk to you.
+They want to argue that if you'd just been more careful, worn different boots, or watched your step more closely, you wouldn't be hurt.
+They're trying to push your fault percentage above that 50% threshold under Colorado's comparative negligence rule—because that's the only way they escape liability entirely.

 The Lease Trap: An Unenforceable Scare Tactic